Let me get something straight from the get-go…

 This article is a good place to find out more about integrating email marketing with your content strategy:

-Outreach and influencer marketing
+Outreach and Influencer Marketing

 Influencer outreach can be a powerful way to promote your content.
-For example, when GNC adopted a strategy to reach out to influencers, they ended up adding 383,000 new Facebook fans as a result.
+For example, when GNC adopted a strategy to reach out to influencers, it ended up adding 383,000 new Facebook fans as a result.

 If you can find influencers willing to share your content with their email list, feature it on their blog, or share it on social media – the traffic will start pouring in.